Skip to main content

 Flat-rate pricing puts you in a bidding war.
 Tiered packages shift the conversation from "how much?" to "which level?"

-A three-tier structure is the standard approach, and it works because of a well-documented psychological effect: most people choose the middle option.
+A three-tier structure is the standard approach, and it works because of well-studied pricing psychology — the decoy effect (asymmetric dominance, from Joel Huber's research) and the closely related compromise effect, both popularized by Dan Ariely in Predictably Irrational: a carefully structured set of three options makes the middle one feel like the obvious, safe choice.
 Structure your tiers so the middle one is the package you actually want to sell.

 Example Package Structure